-Over the years, Crosbie’s media clients have included Advance Publications, The Atlantic, British Broadcasting Corporation, Critical Mention, Founder Group of Beijing, Gannett Company, India Abroad, The Irish Times of Dublin, Jerusalem Post, Journal of Bone & Joint Surgery, Knight Ridder Inc., Mail & Guardian of Johannesburg, McGraw-Hill, the Media Development Loan Foundation, MediaNews Group, the National Cancer Institute, News Corporation, Playboy, PR Newswire, Presspoint, Scientific American, Thomson/RCA, TMP (Monster.com), Topix.com, and the New Century Network consortium of U.S. newspaper major corporations.
+Professor Crosbie’s consulting clients have included (in alphabetical order) Advance Publications, The Atlantic monthly, the British Broadcasting Corporation, Critical Mention, the Founder Group of Beijing, Gannett Company, India Abroad, The Irish Times of Dublin, the Jerusalem Post, Johnson & Johnson., the Journal of Bone & Joint Surgery, Knight Ridder Inc., the Mail & Guardian of Johannesburg, McGraw-Hill, the Media Development Investment Fund, MediaNews Group, the U.S. National Cancer Institute, News Corporation, Playboy magazine, PR Newswire, Presspoint, Scientific American magazine, Thomson/RCA, TMP (Monster.com), Topix.com, and the New Century Network consortium of the major newspaper corporations in the U.S.

 Prior to founding Digital Deliverance, Professor Crosbie was an executive at Freemark Communications, Delphi Internet Services Corporation (a division of News Corp.), Reuters, the original United Press International, and a daily newspaper journalist and executive (he is the fifth generation of his family to publish daily newspapers).
 He is an experienced mountaineer with ascents in the North America, Latin America, and the Alps; has held a commercial guide certification from the U.S. National Forest Service; and taught Above-Treeline Travel for the Appalachian Mountain Club’s headquarters chapter in Boston.
 He and his wife, Dr. Emma Rodríguez Suárez, live in Stamford, Connecticut, and in Las Palmas de Gran Canaria, Canary Islands, Spain.

 3 Replies to “About Vin Crosbie”